paulboone/INFSCI_2595_Fall_2019/week_01/L02_Rintro.md

     ## 3     3 hello  0.333 FALSE
     ## 4     4 maybe  1     TRUE

 Notice that the `tibble` version of `my_df` outputs to the screen additional information than the standard `data.frame`.
-We can see the data type associated with each variable, and we are explicitely told the dimensions of the object.
+We can see the data type associated with each variable, and we are explicitly told the dimensions of the object.

 This change in printed display is especially useful when first exploring a large dataset.
 If you print a "base" `R` `data.frame` to the screen, all rows and columns are displayed (up to the display limit).
 With dozens and dozens of columns and thousands of rows, such an action is overkill and a little pointless.
 Sometimes I just want to "see" the first few rows of a dataset. `tibble`s correct this by displaying just the first 10 rows by default, and display only enough variables that easily fit to the screen.
 Such a difference is purely cosmetic, but I like it none the less.